hdfiresky/Dramaverse/backend.md

 The security best practices and Nginx reverse proxy configurations from the previous guide are still highly recommended and can be used without any changes.
 Remember to:
 -   Update the `CORS_ALLOWED_ORIGINS` variable in your `.env` file for your production domain.
--   Use a strong, secret `JWT_SECRET` set via an environment variable.
+-   Use a strong, secret `JWT_SECRET` and a correct `REDIS_URL` set via an environment variable.
--   Run your Node.js application behind a reverse proxy like Nginx in production.
+-   Run your Node.js application behind a reverse proxy like Nginx in production, and ensure it is configured to handle WebSocket upgrade requests correctly.
+-   If you are load-balancing between multiple servers (not just processes on one server), ensure your Nginx configuration **does not** use sticky sessions, as the Redis adapter makes them unnecessary.